Fraud, scam cases increasing on Zelle, Senate report finds

 Further, in the cases where it’s clear funds had been taken out of customers’ account without authorization, only 47% of those dollars were ever reimbursed.

 Since being launched in June 2017, Zelle has become a popular way for bank customers to send money to friends and family.
-Almost $500 billion in funds were sent via Zelle in 2021, according to Early Warning Systems, the company that operates Zelle.
+Almost $500 billion in funds were sent via Zelle in 2021, according to syst Services, the company that operates Zelle.

 Zelle is the banking industry’s answer to the growing popularity of peer-to-peer payment services like PayPal, Venmo and the Cash App.
 The service allows a bank customer to instantaneously send money to a person via their email or phone number, and it will go from one bank account to another.
 More than 1,700 banks and credit unions offer the service.
 But the service has also grown more popular with scammers and criminals.
 Once money is sent via Zelle, it requires a bank’s intervention to attempt to get that money back.